faustine-gnx/coursera-princeton-algorithms/README.md

 # coursera-princeton-algorithms

-Percolation - score 99%
+Week 1 Percolation - score 99%
 --> to improve: calls to mean()/stddev()
---> reduce memory: only one uf? but then how to avoid backwash?
+--> reduce memory: only one uf? but then how to avoid backwash? see details below

+Week 2 Queues - score 100%

-ASSESSMENT SUMMARY
+ASSESSMENT SUMMARY WEEK 1

 Compilation:  PASSED
 API:          PASSED